 - Multi-source Inventory

-M2.3, the latest version has Multi source Inventory in its core codebase which helps merchants improve operational efficiency by managing inventory across multiple physical locations from within the Magento admin.
+Magento 2.3, the latest version has Multi-source Inventory in its core codebase which helps merchants improve operational efficiency by managing inventory across multiple physical locations from within the Magento admin.

 Pitfalls of continuing in Magento 1